For Your Pleasure: Retrospective reviews

 In 2012 Pitchforks Tom Ewing selected For Your Pleasure as the best album by Roxy Music, lauding the output that resulted from the "tension between two fast-diverging creativities" of Ferry and Eno.
 Stephen Thomas Erlewine of AllMusic sensed creative tensions between Ferry and Eno, identifying "The Bogus Man" as the song that captures those tensions perfectly.
 Moreover, Erlewine liked how the album demonstrates that "avant-garde ideas can flourish in a pop setting"; For Your Pleasure manages to balance between being experimental and the accessible, forming a nascent vocabulary for rock bands, and one that was exploited heavily in the ensuing decade".

 In 2019 another Pitchfork reviewer, Rob Tannenbaum, described For Your Pleasure as "happily pretentious and self-involved", creating a middle ground between "glam" and "prog" with the "greatest degree of success".
 The prog side contributes its song lengths and solos-focused songwriting, while the glam part adds "exclamation marks and sex appeal".
 Tannenbaum did not notice a conflict between Ferry and Eno, simply seeing a band high on its early success and acclaim, experimenting space-ward while trying to stay close to the more conventional pop sound.
 He additionally highlighted the strong work from Thompson and Manzanera, who "grounded the music's outlandish shifts".
 Tannenbaum dubbed "Do the Strand" and "Editions of You" prototypes for the "ferocity of punk rock".

-Simon Reynolds, writing for Uncut, lauded the song "For Your Pleasure" saying he can not recall a similar-sounding rock music, "except perhaps Nico's Marble Index and Joy Division's 'Atmosphere.
+Simon Reynolds, writing for Uncut magazine, lauded the song "For Your Pleasure" for being unique in comparison to the rest of rock music, placing it among such works as Nico's Marble Index and Joy Division's "Atmosphere".
 NME called the album "the pinnacle of English art rock".
-Morrissey told the British press there was only "truly great British album"—For Your Pleasure.
+Morrissey told the British press For Your Pleasure was the only "truly great British album".
 Ferry chose the album as his personal favourite, but lamented the fact that it marked his high point after just two years of involvement into the music industry.